 One last thing to keep in mind with all new WordPress installs is that a category called ‘Uncategorized’ is automatically created for your posts …

 We will not be deleting this category.
 The reason for this is that WordPress does not allow you to have a site with no categories.
 All WordPress posts must be assigned to a post category, so the default ‘Uncategorized’ category cannot be deleted.

 In other tutorials, we show you how to set up categories and how to optimize the default WordPress category for SEO.

 Congratulations!
 Now that you know how to clean up a new WordPress installation, the next step is to begin configuring your WordPress settings.

 Click the link below to continue configuring your WordPress settings:

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been certified, tested, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked from this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
+This site and the products and services offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been reviewed, tested, or certified by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, linked to, or reviewed on this site.